SumoLogic/sumologic-documentation/docs/cse/administration/create-cse-actions.md

 1. **URL**.
 The URL to send the POST to.
    :::note
    The allowed destination ports for the HTTP Post are: *80*, *8080*, *443*, *8443*, and *8000*.
-You can specify the port in the URL, but if the default port on the destination server is an allowable port, you don't need to.
+You can specify the port in the URL, but if the default port on the destination server is an allowable port, you do not need to.
    :::
 1. **Username**.
 The username to use to access the URL.
 1. **Password**.
 The password to use to access the URL.